farvalkorin/analyst/alt_finals.md

 As mentioned above in the map discussion, the long sightlines on the map favor a Widowmaker, and the large skybox with a central pillar means that Pharah has a lot of space to work and provide value, even against an enemy Widowmaker.
 With dive comps that run Pharah and Widowmaker, neither team is really set up to brawl on point.
 If the tanks and/or supports are on the point, the Pharah and Widow have to expose themselves more to see onto the point and risk sitting alone or choose the worse option to move to point and give up their range.
 The teams will instead want to control the open spaces with range and then punish exposed targets on the other team.
 This leads to an advantage for the defensive Pharah and Widowmaker who can use their mobility and range respectively to pressure the other team before they can even reach the point while remaining relatively safe (especially if they have a Mercy pocketing them).

 In a mirror comp, neither team starts with an explicit advantage by hero counters.

+### Control Center

+As mentioned in the map discussion, the length of the sightlines on the map favor McCree who can choose to never play out of his effective range.
+The plethora of small corridors and angles to bounce grenades also favors Junkrat over Pharah, who really only has the space to play her usual Pharah games outside with pillars to dance around, but similarly restricted sightlines onto the point and down the main corridors.
+Additionally, the RIP Tire is a better ultimate to combo with the Graviton because it has a better opportunity for picks with its burst damage and Junkrat can use it from relative safety.
+Reinhardt can shield pretty much every doorway and corridor on the map and, similarly, swing his hammer when supported by teammates.
+Zarya provides a more favorable ultimate to DVa when there are lots of tight corners; however, if one of the teams were to run a DVa they could shut down the enemy Zarya.
+Additionally, and perhaps a primary concern, Zarya can gain huge amounts of charge against a spammy, splash damage hero such as Junkrat or Pharah.

+In this almost-mirror comp, the teams are level except for the Pharah-Junkrat swap.
+While Agilities (Valiant Pharah) can play outside the feasible range for Seagull (Dallas Junkrat), he can still get countered by AKM on the Dallas McCree.
+From an initial analysis point of view, Junkrat is the better hero for this map and Pharah will be harder to derive value.

 # Team Fights